-Subject to postponement in the event of certain market disruption events and as described under "General Terms of Notes - Postponement of a Determination Date -Notes Linked to a Single Underlying - Notes Linked to a Single Underlying (Other Than a Commodity Index)" and "General Terms of Notes -Date" in the accompanying product supplement
+Notes Linked to a Single Underlying - Notes Linked to a Single Underlying (Other Than a Commodity Index)" and "General Terms of Notes - Postponement of a Payment Date" in the accompanying product supplement

 Investing in the notes involves a number of risks.
 See "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-5 of this pricing supplement.